Best Nursing Schools in Nevada

 MSN programs have some rigorous entrance requirements that you'll need to be aware of.
 While programs can vary, you can generally expect to find admission requirements similar to the following:

-- Hold a BSN degree from an accredited institution with GPA of 3.0 or higher
+- Hold a BSN degree from an accredited institution with a GPA of 3.0 or higher

 - Possess a current unrestricted nursing license in the state of Nevada